georchestra/mapstore2-georchestra/docs/source/configuration/application/index.rst

 ^^^^^^^^^^^^^^^^^^^^

 This is the main frontend configuration file.
-It contains the main settings of all the whole MapStore viewer, including the list of plugins shown in the main viewer, and the tools of the administration page.
+It contains the main settings of the whole MapStore viewer, including the list of plugins shown in the main viewer, and the tools of the administration page.
 You can edit the ``plugins`` section of this file to customize the plugins inside the main viewer, as well as you do from the context-editor UI for other contexts.

 See `here <https://mapstore.readthedocs.io/en/latest/developer-guide/local-config/>`__ for more detail about the configuration of this file.